hal/console/README.md

-# HAL.Next
+# HAL

-Branch to host the compiled GWT app for HAL.Next.
+Branch to host the compiled management console.